“That I may know Him and the power of His resurrection, and the fellowship of His sufferings, being conformed to His death“

 The second area in which Paul wanted to know the Lord was “the fellowship of his sufferings.”

 Fellowship is partnership.
 This is not partnership with the sufferings of Christ upon the cross.
 Only He was qualified to die for our sins.
 This is partnership in His sufferings while He walked on earth.
 He was criticized for going to a party with sinners.
 He suffered religious persecution.

-At the end of life’s day when we look back over our lives, will we have lived for me, myself, and I?
-Did we serve self?
+At the end of life’s day, when we look back over our lives, will we have lived for me, myself, and I?
+Did we serve ourselves?
 “Oh, I wish I was in my 20s again.
 I would start over.
-I would put priority on the things that are most important.
-Now that I am dying there is little left to my life.”
+I would put the priority on the most important things.
+Now that I am dying, there is little left to my life.”

 Paul wanted to know the Lord better by entering into His sufferings.
 Peter said the same thing: “Beloved, do not think it strange concerning the fiery trial which is to try you, as though some strange thing happened to you; but rejoice to the extent that you partake of Christ’s sufferings, that when His glory is revealed, you may also be glad with exceeding joy” (1 Pet.
 4:12,13).
 We do think it strange that we suffer for Christ.
 It seems odd that we can “rejoice to the extent that you partake of Christ’s sufferings.”